Billal-Ahmed/expressjs/README.md

 <li> I'm assuming that mysql is running at rooot</li>

 <li>
-npm init <- write this in terminal : this will install expressjs,mysql2 and ejs;
+npm init <- this will install expressjs,mysql2 and ejs;
 </li>

 <li> then write "node app.js" in terminal of same directory.